A Latent Space Model for Cognitive Social Structures Data: Introduction

-In this manuscript we introduce a random-effects model for triadic data that builds upon the latent space approach of \cite{hoff-2005} and \cite{hoff-2009}.
-Our goals in building the model are two-fold.
-First, we aim at developing hypotheses tests that allow us to formally assess the level of agreement between an actor's perception of their own position in a social environment and that of other actors embedded int he same social network.
-Second, we are interested in estimating a consensus network that summarizes the cognitive assessments of all reporters in the network by differentially weighting the information according to the level of cognitive agreement among actors.
-These goals are accomplished though a hierarchical Bayesian model that incorporates a mixture prior.
-This mixture prior enables the computation of posterior probabilities that assess whether the perception of an individual about its own position in social space agrees with the judgments of other actors.
-These posterior probabilities in turn play a key role in the estimation of the consensus network, providing the desired differential weighting.
+Our main goal in building the model is to develop a test that would allow us to formally assess the level of agreement between an actor's self perception of their own position in a social environment and that of other actors embedded in the same social environment.
+This goal is accomplished though a hierarchical Bayesian model that incorporates a mixture prior.
+Such a prior enables the computation of posterior probabilities that assess whether the perception of an individual about its own position in social space agrees with the judgments of other actors.
+As a byproduct of this approach, we are able to estimate a \textit{weighted} consensus network that summarizes the cognitive assessments of all reporters in the network by differentially weighting the information according to the level of cognitive agreement among actors.